 During the budget process for 2023/24 the service found savings of over £1.1m that were either reinvested in CRMP projects (£150k) or helped towards reducing the deficit.
-The majority of these were from pay budgets (£911k). £372k of savings were achieved from non-pay budgets.
-A further £169k of non-cashable savings were achieved through the use of procurement frameworks.
+The majority of these savings were from pay budgets (£911k).

 The Service continues to seek collaboration opportunities with other emergency services and local councils to ensure value for money for Nottinghamshire residents.
 During 2023/24 the Service has been embedding its move into a Joint Headquarters with Nottinghamshire Police.
 This has enabled the services to work more closely and, in the future, may deliver some efficiencies.